translate/virtaal/docs/using_virtaal.rst

 .. _using_virtaal#use_a_suggestion_from_tm_or_mt:

-Use a suggestion from TM or MT
+Use a Suggestion from TM or MT
 ------------------------------
 If Virtaal has a suggestion obtained from translation memory or machine translation, it is displayed underneath the editing area.
 You can put the first